Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Due to the proposed merger with Linde, we have ceased all stock repurchases.
 We will continue to reevaluate this position in light of the events and information made available throughout the process.

 Before I hand it off to Juan, I'd like to provide a brief update on the proposed merger.
 I'm sure some of you have read various publications and news articles providing specific details of the merger, but many of those are simply speculation.
-Any company provided sources of information will be filed appropriately with the regulators.
-At this stage we have the non-binding term sheet executed on December 20, which lays out the terms of a potential agreement.
+Any company-provided sources of information will be filed appropriately with the regulators.
+At this stage, we have the non-binding term sheet executed on December 20, which lays out the terms of a potential agreement.

 Furthermore, each company has provided some limited publicly disclosed updates.
 We are still actively working toward a definitive agreement.
 And we'll have a clear and concise joint communication plan when that is executed.
 All relevant details, including Q&A opportunities, will be available at that time.

 However, both parties still must finalize negotiations and prepare fairly laborious filing requirements.
-These efforts take time, but we have made good progress.
-And we'll provide the necessary details as soon as practicable.
+These efforts take time, but we have made good progress, and we'll provide the necessary details as soon as practicable.
 Until then, I appreciate your patience and understanding that we are not in a position at this time to field questions on the proposed merger.

 I'd now like to hand it off to Juan to review the first quarter results.